Accessing the API

 email_address = "your_email"

-that they have been properly stored by running
+they have been properly stored by running

 Sys.getenv("email_address")